srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 ## Synchronized Collection.
-> not recommended for high-concurrency due to below performance and scalability issues.
+> Not suitable for high-concurrency because:

-1. Global Locking: Single lock for all operations, leading to bottlenecks in high-concurrency.
+1. Single Lock: One lock for all operations causes delays when many threads try to access the collection.
-2. Thread Safety Overhead: Locking on each method call adds overhead, degrading performance.
+2. Performance Overhead: Locking each method adds extra time and slows down performance.
-3. Fail-Fast Iterators: Iterators throw ConcurrentModificationException if modified during iteration.
+3. Fail-Fast Iterators: Iterators throw ConcurrentModificationException if the collection changes while iterating.

 **Synchronized collection Methods**
 1. Collections.synchronizedCollection(Collection c)